tacoman/tacoman.github.io/about.md

 # Duchy of Taco

-Duchy of Taco is the personal blog project of [tacoman](https://twitter.com/tacoman_x86).
+Duchy of Taco is my eclectic personal blog project.
 Topics include InfoSec, especially CTF writeups, retro gaming, software engineering, and Detroit City FC.
 I'm not trying to maintain a tight focus.
 If it's interesting to me, I'll write about it.